 Practice of Kundalini Yoga leads an individual to enlightenment.
-Known as one of the spiritual sciences, this kind of yoga awakens the Kundalini, the central point of prana (life force.
 The concept of Kundalini has been an integral part of ancient Hindu philosophy.
 Kundalini Yoga aims at attracting the untapped energy or the Kundalini that remains coiled at the base of the spine, by using a set of technique that uses the individual's mind, senses and body.
-Apart from the physical postures or the Asanas, the person performs meditation, chants mantras and awakens each of the seven chakras of the body.
-The Asanas are coordinated with the hold of breath control.
+Apart from the physical postures or the asanas, the person performs meditation, chants mantras and awakens each of the seven chakras of the body.

-Jnana (Gnana) yoga is another type of yoga in India that has been mentioned in Bhagawad Gita.
-Krishna emphasised the significance of jnana or knowledge stating that it enables an individual to comprehend his own self and his activities.
+Jnana Yoga is another type of yoga in India that has been mentioned in Bhagavad Gita.
+Lord Krishna emphasised the significance of Jnana or knowledge stating that it enables an individual to comprehend his own self and his activities.
 However it was developed to its present form by Adi Shankara.
 Jnana Yoga, thus, is the Yoga of true knowledge and aims to detach the person from all the temporal things of the life.

-Mantra Yoga, as the name suggests, makes use of mantras to attain a peace of mind and increase the concentration power.
+Mantra Yoga, as the name suggests, makes use of mantras to attain peace of mind and increase the concentration power.
 It has its roots in the Vedas.
-The mantras are chanted by the individual in a thoughtful and intense way, in order to attain certain goals.
 Mantra Yoga helps to remove a number of disorders, including emotional ailments and the problems of anxiety, stress and tension.
-It enhances the persons self-confidence and has a positive impact on the psychology of an individual.
-AUM, the mystical syllable, is recommended in Mantra yoga to bring about a change of consciousness.
-Besides this Mantra yoga is also an integral element in Tantra.

 Another form of yoga is the Kriya yoga.
 Though relatively a newer concept, it is said that Kriya yoga has been mentioned in Gita.
-However, it was Lahiri Mahasaya who taught the technique of Kriya yoga.
-The different types of yoga, thus, can be helpful for different people as every individual differs from the other and so does his temperament and need.
-Thus, each type of Yoga practice can provide an answer to the practitioner`s questions and relieve his mind and soul from such unanswered queries.
+However, it was Lahiri Mahasaya who taught the technique of Kriya Yoga which is based on Guru-disciple relationship.